Sonic Rush Adventure: Plot

 On a stormy night, Sonic and Tails set out in Tails' biplane, the Tornado, after it detects a powerful energy signal.
 During their flight, the Tornado is struck by lightning and gets sucked into a tornado, knocking Sonic and Tails out.
 They awaken on a remote island and meet the energetic raccoon Marine, who longs to be a sailor.
 Sonic sets off to explore the island for shipbuilding materials, as Tails starts to work on Marine's ship.
 Sonic returns and discovers the smaller, faster waterbike that Tails and Marine have made.
 While exploring the surrounding islands to test the waterbike, they soon encounter a band of pirates led by the robotic Captain Whisker, who are after an ancient artifact known as the Jeweled Scepter.
 As Sonic attempts to stop Whisker from retrieving the Scepter, Blaze suddenly appears; she reveals to them that they have accidentally traveled to her dimension during the storm, and that she has been attempting to stop the pirates for some time.
 Whisker manages to escape with the Scepter, so Blaze and Sonic agree to work together and retrieve it.

 After searching, the group locates the pirates' hidden fortress and confront Captain Whisker and his first mate, Johnny.
-As the two are defeated, they attempt to escape to return the scepter to Doctor Eggman (their true leader), while Marine goes after them on her own.
+As the two are defeated, they attempt to escape to return the scepter to their true leader, while Marine goes after them on her own.
 However, the pirates overpower her and take her hostage on their ship.
 Giving chase, Sonic and Blaze attack and defeat Whisker's strongest robot, the Ghost Titan, causing an explosion that sinks the ship.
 In the aftermath, Marine reveals she took back the Jeweled Scepter in the confusion, and Blaze returns the relic to its proper resting place.

-A furious Eggman takes matters into his own hands and steals the scepter.
-Upon discovering him, Eggman and his alternate-dimensional counterpart Eggman Nega, piloting a giant robot, begin their plot to turn Blaze's world into Eggmanland.
+In the extended ending, the scepter is stolen again, and the heroes track down the thief, discovering it to be the pirates' creators, Doctor Eggman and his alternate-dimensional counterpart Eggman Nega.
+The two use the scepter to strengthen their giant mech, planning to turn Blaze's world into Eggmanland.
 Using the Chaos and Sol Emeralds, Sonic and Blaze transform into Super Sonic and Burning Blaze respectively, and battle the doctors.
-Over the protests of Eggman, Eggman Nega tries to destroy Blaze's planet as a last resort, but he is distracted by Marine, giving Sonic and Blaze an opening to defeat them, destroying the mech.
-Tails builds a craft that uses the power of both sets of Emeralds, as Sonic and Blaze promise to one day meet again.
+Over Eggman's protests, Eggman Nega tries to destroy Blaze's planet as a last resort, but he is distracted by Marine, giving Sonic and Blaze an opening to destroy the mech.
+Tails builds a craft that uses the power of both sets of Emeralds, and Sonic and Blaze promise to one day meet again.
 As Sonic and Tails set sail, Marine appears on her new boat, thanking Sonic and Tails and promising she will study to become a captain.
 The three say their final goodbyes as Sonic and Tails fly off for home.